-The town and its surrounding area offer an undisturbed view of the snow ranges of Greater Himalayas.
+The town and its surrounding area offer an undisturbed view of the snow ranges of the Greater Himalayas.
 Mt.
 Kanchenjunga, Mt.
 Pandim, Mt.
-Sinialchu, Mt.
+Sinialchu, and Mt.
 Kabru are just a few of the major peaks that are clearly visible from here.
 Upper ridges of the area experience snowfall during winter.
 Thousands of known and unknown flowers are in full bloom during April-May and Ravangla gets a romantic look with the colours and fragrance of the flowers.

 Treks around Ravangla

 The area around offers some fabulous short treks.
 A 12 km trek from here through the Oak, Pine, Rhododendron, Magnolia and fir forests will take you to Mainam peak at 10,600 ft.
 Another 1.5 km uphill trek leads to Bhale-Dunga, a hilltop offering a beautiful view of the surrounding mountains.
 The entire trek route passes through the Mainam Sanctuary which houses a rare collection of Himalayan species like the red panda, Himalayan black bear, leopard cat, black pheasant cat etc.

 Rayong Sunrise View Point: At a distance of 8 km from Ravangla on the road to Damthang is the viewpoint that offers a spectacular view of the sunrise, as the first few rays of sun lighten up the snowy peaks of Mt.
 Narsing, Jopuno, Kabru, Rathong, and Pandim.